At-Home Face Lift Massage for Firmer, Smoother Skin

 A group of beautiful women between 40 and 60 years old.

-L’Oréal conducted a small study with 50 women between the ages of 40 and 60 who did a short facial massage using a plant-based oil each day for two weeks.
+L'Oréal conducted a small study involving 50 women between the ages of 40 and 60 who performed a short facial massage with a plant-based oil each day for two weeks.

-The study noted changes in areas like sagging (ptosis), fine lines, plumpness, and overall skin radiance.
-Many of the women also said their skin felt better, not just looked better.
+The researchers reported improvements in areas such as skin radiance, the appearance of fine lines, plumpness, and facial sagging (ptosis).
+Many of the participants also said their skin felt better, not just looked better.

-Other research suggests facial massage can help support circulation and keep facial muscles active, which may play a role in how the skin looks over time.
-Results vary, and it’s not a stand-alone fix, but it’s often used as part of a regular skincare routine.
+Other research suggests facial massage may help support circulation and relax tight facial muscles, which can contribute to a healthier-looking complexion over time.
+Results vary, and it’s not a stand-alone fix, but it can be a useful part of a regular skincare routine.

 A quick 5–10-minute massage is commonly used to: